signalfx/fluent-bit-plugin/README.md

 This enables you to filter your logs for specific phrases like "error", "exception", etc. and have the plugin report metrics whenever any of those phrases is present in a log stream.

+## Docker Images

+There are two Docker images available with the SignalFx output plugin for Fluent Bit:
+   * [quay.io/signalfx/fluent-bit](https://quay.io/repository/signalfx/fluent-bit?tab=tags) -- this image is based on the official [Fluent Bit image](https://hub.docker.com/r/fluent/fluent-bit/tags).
+This image contains Fluent Bit binaries and the SignalFx output plugin.

+  * [quay.io/signalfx/fluent-bit-aws](https://quay.io/repository/signalfx/fluent-bit-aws?tab=tags) -- this image is based on the the official [Amazon Fluent Bit image](https://hub.docker.com/r/amazon/aws-for-fluent-bit).
+This image contains Fluent Bit binaries, additional plugins for AWS Firehose and AWS CloudWatch provided by Amazon, and the SignalFx output plugin.

 ## Configuration Parameters

 | Key | Description | Default | Example |